conflux-fans/btcl2s/articles/stacks/en/stacks.md

 Stacks’ architecture requires users to place trust in several key components:

-- **Proof of Transfer (PoX)**: The cornerstone of Stacks' connection to Bitcoin, PoX requires users to trust that the incentive mechanisms and the transfer of Bitcoin to support network functions are executed correctly and securely.
+- **Proof of Transfer (PoX) Consensus**: The cornerstone of Stacks' connection to Bitcoin, PoX requires users to trust that the incentive mechanisms and the transfer of Bitcoin to support network functions are executed correctly and securely.
 - **Clarity Smart Contracts**: Given that these contracts are executed exactly as written and are visible on the blockchain, users must trust in the clarity and correctness of the code they interact with.
 - **Consensus Participants**: While Stacks leverages Bitcoin’s security, it also depends on its own network of miners and Stacking participants (those who lock STX to support network consensus and earn rewards).
 Unlike Ethereum L2s, withdrawing BTC from Stacks requires signatures from peg-out signers.
 To fulfill an sBTC withdrawal request, Stackers need to send Bitcoin transactions that pay the requested amount of BTC to the withdrawal address stipulated by the withdrawal request.
 This means the network’s security is partly contingent upon their honest participation.